Zen Kuriyama (b. 1993)

 Member, American Musicological Society

 Zen Kuriyama is quickly building a unique reputation for himself in the vocal arts and in academia, owing to his versatility as a solo singer, chamber choir musician, choral conductor, and musicologist.
-Zen will begin his PhD in Musicology at Brandeis University in Fall 2019.
+Zen is currently completing coursework for the PhD in Musicology at Brandeis University.

 A recent graduate of the University of Notre Dame (‘19), Zen holds a Master of Sacred Music degree in Choral Conducting, summa cum laude, and was awarded the Rev. Michael Driscoll Award for “achieving great success in the use of musical, liturgical, and pastoral gifts in service to church and community.”
 At Notre Dame, Zen was a Graduate Assistant Conductor with the Notre Dame Children's Choir for two years, under the direction of Dr Mark Doerries, and has toured with them in the United Kingdom.
 Zen studied conducting with Dr Carmen-Helena Téllez and had a secondary-area focus in musicology under the supervision of Dr Christopher Chowrimootoo.